Must Eats

 Tsuke Edomae $$$

 Chef Mike offers an 21-course meal featuring both cooked dishes and Edomae-style sushi.
-In 2023, the price for this luxurious experience is $135 per person.
+In 2024, the price for this luxurious experience is $135 per person + 20% service fee in lieu of tip.
 Chef Mike's sushi is widely regarded as the best in Austin.
 In fact, I've had a $200 per person omakase in LA that doesn't even come close to the quality here.

 What sets Chef Mike's sushi apart?
 He serves the fish at room temperature, allowing the high quality of the fish to shine.
 The rice is also exceptional - each granule looks like a glistening pearl.
 The source of this rice is a closely guarded secret, known only to a handful of restaurants around the world.
 With every visit, I find that the omakase only gets better and better!
 He recently returned after training under Hiro Sato from Hakkoku Japan.